William Spier: Television

 In 1952, Spier introduced TV's first 90-minute show, Omnibus, for CBS.
 He produced Medallion Theatre on NBC in 1953–54.
 He created (with Louis Pelletier), produced, directed, and wrote for the 1954–1955 CBS situation comedy Willy, starring June Havoc.
 In some respects, the show was ahead of its time in that Havoc's character, Willa “Willy” Dodger, was an unmarried lawyer with her own legal practice in a small New England town.
 The show was a Desilu production, and like I Love Lucy, Willy was filmed before a live studio audience.
 Willy was broadcast at 10:30 p.m. on Saturdays opposite the popular NBC series, Your Hit Parade.
 Midway through the season, an attempt was made to increase ratings by having Havoc's character relocate to New York to represent show business clients; however, the show only lasted one season.

 In 1956, Spier produced three episodes of Man Against Crime.
 He subsequently limited his career in television to writing scripts for such television series as The Lineup, Peter Gunn and The Untouchables.

 Film

-In 1954, Spier co-directed, with Roy Kellino, the film Lady Possessed, starring James Mason and Havoc, with a screenplay written by Mason and his wife, Pamela Kellino, based upon her novel Del Palma.
+In 1954, Spier co-directed, with Roy Kellino, the film Lady Possessed, starring James Mason and Havoc, with a screenplay written by Mason and his wife, Pamela Mason, based upon her novel Del Palma.
 Spier and his ex-wife, actress and singer Kay Thompson, wrote a song for the film, “More Wonderful Than These.”

 He wrote the original screenplay for the film Tam-Lin (1970), directed by Roddy McDowall and starring Ava Gardner.
 He also wrote the lyrics to the film’s theme song, “Sun In My Eyes,” with music by Salena Jones.